 Yes absolutely.
 Space them out on a baking sheet and re-heat in a hot oven at 350ºF/170ºC for around 8 minutes or until warmed through.

 Yes - mince pies can be frozen for up to 3 months.
-You can either freeze them unbaked after they are rolled and cut, in a parchment lined tupperware.
-Or you can freeze them once baked, again in air tight container.
+Either freeze them unbaked after they are rolled and cut, in a parchment lined tupperware.
+Or freeze them once baked, again in airtight container.